Chaas: Consumption

 In the rural areas of India, the consumption of chaas has cultural resonances and associations which are not found in the context of other beverages like tea, coffee or lassi.
-An earthen pot is used to prepare chaas and store it for a few hours before consumption.
-The use of an earthen pot makes the chaas cool even in summer.
+An earthenware pot is used to prepare chaas and store it for a few hours before consumption.
+Using earthenware to store the chaas helps keep it cool without the need to refrigerate it, even in the height of summer.
 In the extremely hot desert areas of Gujarat and Rajasthan, people consume chaas with salt after getting exposed to the sun because this may aid rehydration.
 Chaas or Moru is consumed more in Southern India as it rehydrates the body from the hot climate.
 Chaas is consumed all year round.
 It is usually taken immediately after meals, but is also consumed on its own as a beverage.

 People also consume chaas for its health benefits.
 The condiments in chaas, especially pepper and ginger, help reduce the burning sensation felt with acidity.
 Those spices also help improve digestion.
 Chaas is also packed with electrolytes and water, helping the body recover from dehydration.